East Riding of Yorkshire Council

 Free leisure up to the age of: 25

-They can take a friend for free
+They cannot take a friend for free

 Details to apply: